-Prague powder No. 1 is mostly salt.
-And the way salt works as a preservative is through a process called osmosis, which describes what happens when the water within a cell is drawn out through the cell walls.
+Prague powder No. 1 is a curing mixture that is used in making cured meat products that require short cures and will then be cooked, such as sausages, including hot dogs, fish, and corned beef.
+The federal government mandates Prague salt be composed of 6.25 percent sodium nitrite and 93.75 percent table salt (sodium chloride), making Prague powder No. 1 mostly salt.
+Salt works as a preservative through a process called osmosis, where the water within a cell is drawn out through the cell walls.
 One teaspoon of Prague powder mixed with cold water will cure about 5 pounds of meat.

 Food spoilage and food poisoning are caused by single-celled organisms called bacteria.
 Salt pulls out the water from within the bacteria cells, killing them.
 Sugar does the same thing, which is why foods with high amounts of salt or sugar are among those that often don't require refrigeration.
 A special property of Prague powder No. 1 is that it prevents the growth of the deadly Clostridium botulinum bacteria, which causes botulism.

 Combined, table salt mixed with sodium nitrite form a highly effective food preservative, which also has antimicrobial properties.

-The pink coloring is added so that it won't be mistaken for ordinary salt.
-Prague powder is responsible for producing the pink color in cured meats.
-It does this by interacting with a component of the protein in meat called heme, which is the part of a red blood cell that gives blood its color.
+The pink coloring is added to Prague powder No. 1 so that it won't be mistaken for ordinary salt.
+Prague powder is what makes cured meats pink in color; the Prague powder interacts with a component of the protein in meat called heme, which is the part of a red blood cell that gives blood its color.

-How Prague Powder Got Its Name
+How It Got Its Name

 Where to Find It

-You can purchase Prague powder No. 1 at online retailers that sell herbs, spices, and seasonings; at some hunting and sporting goods stores—Prague powder No. 1 is a key ingredient in making jerky—and at major retailers and grocery stores that sell herbs and spices.
+You can purchase Prague powder No. 1 at online retailers that sell herbs, spices, and seasonings, at some hunting and sporting goods stores (Prague powder No. 1 is a key ingredient in making jerky), and at major retailers and grocery stores that sell herbs and spices.